 Stock status for sGSL snow crab is determined using fishery-independent stock indices from a post-fishery bottom trawl survey that is conducted each year.
 To be reliable, survey indices must be able to reliably track population as it changes through time.

 However, the reliability of stock indices in 2019 and 2020 were cast into doubt, owing to an apparent increase in survey catchability, coinciding with a change in survey vessel.
 Specifically, survey catches among sub-legal male crab (from 34 to 95 mm CW) and mature female crab increased by 30-40% with respect to 2018.
-These increases could not be explained by natural processes such as recruitment, migration or mortality, strongly pointed towards an increase in survey catchability as a likely cause.
+These increases could not be explained by natural processes such as recruitment, migration or mortality, but strongly pointed towards an increase in survey catchability as a likely cause.

 This issue has led to questions regarding the long-held assumption of perfect and constant catchability among commercial crab over the time series, i.e. that the 2019 and 2020 commercial abundance and biomass estimates may not be accurate reflections of true commercial stock size.
 This uncertainty has undermined our ability to assess sGSL snow crab stock status for the 2020 and upcoming 2021 fishing seasons.